CodingKebab/zombie-shooter/README.md

 # Zombie Shooter
-p5.js is often used to simplify the HTML5 canvas.
-While p5 is powerful, it's just another bloated dependency.
-You could easily perform the same tasks with vanilla JS without much effort.
-This zombie shooter game showcases the simplicity of canvas and JS.
+This is a simple zombie shooting game made with JS and the HTML5 canvas!
+Read on how to make something similar on [dev.to](https://dev.to/phamn23/simple-zombie-shooter-49d).

+## Canvas
+New javascript programmers often abstract the native HTML5 canvas with p5.js.
+However, p5 is just a bloated dependency that simplifies what is already simple.
+This project showcases vanilla JavaScript, simple animation techniques, and keyboard input to create a cool game.